 Email Integrations - v2.2.0 Update

-Email Integrations are managed in the Vizlib Management Console (VMC) and settings include a template to manage the notification email layout and content.
-Until v2.2.0 of Teamwork the template generated an email similar to Figure 1.
+Email Integrations are managed in the Vizlib Management Console (VMC).
+Settings include a template to manage the notification email layout and content.
+Until v2.2.0 of Teamwork, the template generated an email similar to Figure 1.

 Figure 1: Email Notification before Version 2.2.0

-In Release v2.2.0 of Vizlib Teamwork we've updated and improved the email template to help you create and manage email notifications.
-This article outlines the features for the updated email template.
+In Release v2.2.0 of Vizlib Teamwork, we've updated and improved the email template to help you create and manage email notifications.
+This article outlines the features of the updated email template.

 Note: To access the VMC and work with email integration settings, you need to have installed Vizlib Server.
 If you'd like to know more about Vizlib Server, please see our introduction here.